You can create almost anything you can dream up with a Bukobot 3D printer, right on your desk!

 I made the look of the Bukobots an important part in my designs.
 I wanted my 3D printer to look cool and stand out from others.
 It was also important to have a very open area to see clearly what is being printed and to see how everything was working.
 Most of the 3D printed parts I designed have curves and cool angles to give things a more professional look.
 I also dedicated some valuable time to design wire guides that help hide and organize the wiring around the printer.

-Being a “Reprap” type of 3D printer, the Buko framework design files will be released into the wild for the world to have.
-By supporting the Bukobot project, you will be helping to complete and improve these files.
+Coming from a “Reprap” type of 3D printer, the Buko framework design files will be released into the world to have and use for personal use.
+By supporting the Bukobot projects, you will be helping to complete and improve these files.
 I strongly believe in open source and collaborative projects in technology.